xiaohutai/jsonapi/readme.md

 Besides errors, there are two types of responses you can receive, a `list` of items or single `item`.
 You can customize the fields shown in the responses with `list-fields` and `item-fields` respectively.

 Both field names and taxonomy names are supported.
+If a field an a taxonomy share the same names, both will be included.
+Taxonomy values are always under the `taxonomy` property under `attributes`, whereas _normal_ fields can be found directly under `attributes`.

 To use the defaults for a contenttype, just leave its entry empty.
 This will include all user-defined fields (fields in `contenttypes.yml`), the ID and its